• Seasonal Influenza Prevention & Control

 The influenza vaccine recommendations change every year.
 In addition to communicating these updates, AAFP recommends offering annual flu shots to patients 6 months and older who don't have contraindications for the immunization.

-AAFP recommends that patients aged 65 years and older preferentially receive any one of the following higher doses or adjuvanted influenza vaccines: quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
+AAFP recommends that patients aged 65 years and older, with no preferentially recommendation for a specific vaccine when more than one licensed and recommended vaccine is available, receive any one of the following higher doses or adjuvanted influenza vaccines: trivalent high-dose inactivated influenza vaccine (HD-IIV3), trivalent recombinant influenza vaccine (RIV3), or trivalent adjuvanted inactivated influenza vaccine (aIIV3).
 If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be used.

-As flu season approaches, your patients may have questions about getting the flu shot and COVID-19 vaccines, including any updated COVID-19 vaccines.
-The CDC offers updated guidance on co-administration of COVID-19 vaccines with other vaccines.
+As flu season approaches, your patients may have questions about getting the flu, COVID-19, and RSV vaccines.
+The CDC offers updated guidance on co-administration of vaccines with other vaccines.

 CDC Resources